CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-Agents.md

 {{</tabs>}}

-3. Restart the NetQ Agent.
+3. Restart the NetQ Agent with the following command.
+The {{<link title="Install NetQ CLI" text="NetQ CLI">}} must be installed for the command to run successfully.

    ```
    netq config restart agent